Richard Gilbertson, MD, PhD

-A team of researchers at the University of Cambridge in England, lead by Dr. Richard Gilbertson, was awarded $834,000 to discover and develop novel therapies for high-risk pediatric brain cancers.
-Brain cancers are the most common solid tumors in children, accounting for 20% of all childhood cancers.
+Brain cancers are the most common solid tumors in children, accounting for 20 percent of all childhood cancers.
 Many of these cancers are high-risk, meaning that they are prone to relapse and have a low 5-year survival rate.
-Among the most lethal are three brain tumor subtypes including Group-3 medulloblastoma, C11orf95-RELA translocation positive ependymoma (EPFUS+), and ‘chromosome 1q gain’ infant choroid plexus carcinoma (CPC).
-These high-risk brain cancers account for a large proportion of childhood deaths.
-Each brain tumor includes subtypes with radically different origins, biology and prognoses, yet current treatments – a combination of surgery, radiation and conventional chemotherapy, are not effective at curing the cancer.
+Each type of brain tumor also includes subtypes with radically different origins, biology and prognoses.
+Current treatments – a combination of surgery, radiation and conventional chemotherapy, are not effective at curing these cancers.